 Employers

-Employment Agreements often contain restricting language, such as non-compete, non-disclosure (NDA), non-competition, and non-disparagement clauses.
-Most often, these are allowed but they must be worded so as to not impose greater restrictions than the law allows.
-In addition, where employers seek to have employees sign Arbitration Agreements, those must be drafted so as to comport with current law.
+Employment Agreements often contain restrictive language, such as non-compete, non-disclosure (NDA), non-competition, and non-disparagement clauses.
+Most often, these are allowed, but they must be worded so as not to impose greater restrictions than the law allows.
+In addition, where employers seek to have employees sign Arbitration Agreements, those must be drafted so as to comply with current law.

 As an employer, you want to protect your business concerns, which is a valid and recognized goal.
 The delicate balance of achieving that goal but not overstepping onto employee rights is why it is important to have an experienced attorney draft or review Employee and Severance Agreements.